The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 States.
 We had this old track lying around that we were going to do with the Angels, but we had never

-out.
+put out.
 The record was called "Love Love."
-On the back of "Love Love" was a demo of a song called "I'm
+On the back of "Love Love" was a demo of a song called

-Balls Of Fire movie.
+Great Balls Of Fire movie.
 But that was the original demo that we had cut to send to him.
-Somewhere in

-record I went (uses British accent) "a little love that slowly grows and grows," and did this monologue
+Somewhere in the record I went (uses British accent) "a little love that slowly grows and grows," and did

 So we sold the record to Swan and said that we were from Australia.
 And they bought it.
 So we had a